120 Pounds

 Converting pounds to kilograms isn't just math — it's translation.
 You're moving between two ways of describing the same thing: how much stuff is on the scale.

 Don't let conversion anxiety steal your focus.
-Pick your method — anchor points, benchmarks, or a cheat sheet — and stick with it.
+Still, pick your method — anchor points, benchmarks, or a cheat sheet — and stick with it.
 The goal isn't to be a human calculator; it's to communicate clearly across measurement systems.

 Master this conversion, and you've opened the door to seamless communication in a metric world.